YahiaElTai/ms-commerce/README.md

 ### Description

-- The project is using a VCP with one subnet in `europe-west-1`.
+- The project is using a custom VCP with 2 subnet in `europe-west-1` and `us-central1`.
 - Written in TypeScript and deployed with kubernetes on GCP.
 - MongoDB is used for all services as a self hosted StatefulSet in kubernetes.
 - Communication between services is done with Cloud Pub/Sub.